mParticle/docs/src/pages/developers/sdk/web/media/index.md

 mediaSession.logAdBreakEnd();
 ```

-## Generating Custom Events
+## Generate Custom Events

-The Media SDK will generate a `MediaEvent` for client-side kits such as Adobe Media Analytics, however the event can be converted to look just like a typical mParticle custom event that may be used to create audiences, used in calculated attributes, and sent to most mParticle integrations for analysis and activation.
+The Media SDK generates a `MediaEvent` for client-side kits such as Adobe Media Analytics, however the event can be converted to look just like a typical mParticle custom event that may be used to create audiences, used in calculated attributes, and sent to most mParticle integrations for analysis and activation.

 To enable Custom event generation, pass a boolean to the initialization of your `MediaSession` to enable the Log Page Event (aka Custom Event) feature: